QUICKguils/BEMT.jl/README.md

 ```
 Then, include and run as many times as wanted the different project parts in the
 REPL.
-Finally, hit `CTRL-D` to quit the julia session.
+Finally, hit `CTRL-D` to quit the Julia session.